Dr. Black, Mr. Hyde: Class and the black-white dichotomy

 Looking to improve the lives of poorer blacks in the community of Watts, Dr. Pride is a successful black doctor who has achieved great wealth and standing within the medical community – he is a likable and idyllic character.
 However, some like Benshoff argue that Dr. Black, Mr. Hyde is different from other blaxploitation horror films in that it examines how the “good-black, bad-white dichotomy” is played in society, as Dr. Pride is considered to be a black man who has ‘sold’ himself out to white America to be a part of the black middle class.
 That theme is depicted early on within the first few scenes of the film.
-Despite flirting with Dr. Pride, Linda calls Pride a "cop out" who "dresses white, thinks white, and probably even drives a white car.
+Despite flirting with Dr. Pride, Linda calls him a "cop out" who "dresses white, thinks white, and probably even drives a white car.
 [Linda] adds, 'the only time [Pride is] around black people is when [he is] down [at the Watts clinic] clearing [his] conscience."

 Erb believes that Pride is a “tormented black protagonist forced to negotiate racially separate worlds but destroyed in the effort.”
-The film shows Pride as a man who comes from nothing, as he was born in a brothel to an alcoholic mother.
+The film shows him as a man who comes from nothing, as he was born in a brothel to an alcoholic mother.
 The audience is supposed to think that he is simply looking for a remedy for cirrhosis of the liver, yet he is actually trying to help and cure the “black urban underclass.”
-Other characters throughout the film, like Linda, see Pride as an ambitious man who wants to live like the “white professional class and forget his origins,” yet those characters do not see the internal, psychological struggle that Pride experiences throughout the film.
-Erb maintains that Pride is not attempting to cure a disease in others, but rather his own social disease that is chronic and psychological.
-The audience sees Pride continuously returning to different areas that are either representative of, or actually in, his past.
-Whether it is as Pride or Mr. Hyde, he visits these areas to reaffirm his own authentic blackness after crossing a societal boundary into the white professional class, where he is out of touch with the black people that he knew all of his life.
+Other characters throughout the film, like Linda, see him as an ambitious man who wants to live like the “white professional class and forget his origins,” yet those characters do not see the internal, psychological struggle that his experiences throughout the film.
+Erb maintains that he is not attempting to cure a disease in others, but rather his own social disease that is chronic and psychological.
+The audience sees him continuously returning to different areas that are either representative of, or actually in, his past.
+Whether it is as Dr. Pride or Mr. Hyde, he visits these areas to reaffirm his own authentic blackness after crossing a societal boundary into the white professional class, where he is out of touch with the black people that he knew all of his life.